pip/Octology/README.md

 ![Octology-calN-shot_1294x914-I46MK8B8](https://github.com/pip/Octology/raw/master/gfx/sho/Octology-calN-shot_1294x914-I46MK8B8.png "Octology-calN-I46MK8B8")-->
 <!-- show  tstc short after lsd8 ~ && reso spec HD pre Pi color greps elabor8 aliases,fully amidst reph new crystal clarity layers of some transparency now;-->

-This repository was started in 2017 (`d8=HAD`) to be the locus for future collabor8ive efforts, and as a site to show top noteworthy screen shots.
+This repository was started in 2017 (`d8=HAD`) to be the locus for future collabor8ive efforts, and as a site to show top noteworthy screen-shots.

 If your paths and Perl environment are setup similarly, to gain a bearing on fundamental Octology utilities and organiz8ion, please try executing: